Common Beekeeping Mistakes – You Can Avoid

 But don’t make the mistake of trying every beekeeping management strategy that you hear about online.
 It may not work for your bees in your region and you may do harm.

-Bad Beehive Placement
+Bad Hive Placement

-Placing your hive in a bad location is at best an inconvience and at worse a serious problem for you and the honey bees.
+Placing your hive in a bad location is at best an inconvenience and at worse a serious problem for you and the bees.
+Take the time to find the very best location for your beehive in the beginning.

+Also. don’t place hives too close to your house.
 The temperament of a honey bee colony changes over time.
 A colony that had been easy going and docile for months – may suddenly become very protective.

-Don’t place hives too close to your house.
 This is especially true in late Summer when colonies are large and have a lot of food stores to protect.
 A good hive location makes life much easier.

-Failure to do Routine Hive Inspections
+Failure to do Regular Hive Inspections

 Periodic inspections are vital to maintaining a healthy honey bee colony.
 You may say – well … wild colonies never have any inspections.
+That is true.
+It is also true that only about 20% of wild colonies survive beyond 1 year.

 Seeing bees flying in and out of a beehive is not a guarantee that things are okay.
 Regular hive inspections are the only way to know that the hive is healthy.